-Mr. Harald Edelstam, Sweden's former ambassador to Chile, arrived on a goodwill visit to Cuba on 31 December.
+Background: Mr. Harald Edelstam, Sweden's former ambassador to Chile, arrived on a goodwill visit to Cuba on 31 December.
 He had been invited as a guest of the Cuban Government to attend celebrations of the fifteenth anniversary of the Revolution.

 Mr. Edelstam was declared persona non grata by the Chilean junta and left Chile on 9 December.
 He had consistently harboured -- in Sweden's Santiago Embassy -- Chilean nationals and others seeking asylum from Chile's new Government in the wake of the coup which seized power last September.

 The Swedish Government was representing Cuban interests in Chile during the coup's aftermath.
 When he left Chile he was accompanied by about 20 Chilean and other political refugees.
 He had worked until the last moment to secure their safe conduct from the country.